Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

-Little wonder so many principled libertarians have come to see the once-libertarian Reason magazine as little more than an apologist for libertarian principles and a mouthpiece for “big L” Libertarian-Leaning Rightwing Republican Party enablers eager to kiss the assets of millionaire political collectivists so they can become part of the big ruling class government status quo.
+It's little wonder so many principled libertarians have come to see the once-libertarian Reason magazine as little more than an apologist for libertarian principles and a mouthpiece for “big L” Libertarian-leaning right-wing Republican Party enablers eager to kiss the assets of millionaire political collectivists so they can become part of the big ruling class government status quo.

 Dolan ends his “libertarian” article this way: “So there you are,” he tells Caplan.
 “A UBI is a policy of authoritarian advocates of evil-intentioned and self-serving government, for mandatory collectivist liberals, and for rightwing power-seeking elitists.
 No wonder so many libertarians reject these ideas.”